sw24f/jump-start-with-git-Debang0000/learningGit.md

 ## Community
 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see ["GitHub Community Support."](https://github.community/)

+## Personal Notes

+Learning how to use Git and GitHub.
+Here's what I've learned so far:

+- Always create informative commit messages.
+- Markdown is an form that easily turns plain texts into visually clear and organized page.